ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sharing.md

 ---

 ## Permissions
-It is useful to share data and results with other users on the cluster, and we encourage collaboration  The easiest way to share a file is to place it in a location that both users can access.
+It is useful to share data and results with other users on the cluster, and we encourage collaboration.
+The easiest way to share a file is to place it in a location that both users can access.
 Then the second user can simply copy it to a location of their choice.
 However, this requires that the file permissions permit the second user to read the file.
 Basic file permissions on Linux and other Unix like systems are composed of three groups: owner, group, and other.
 Each one of these represents the permissions for different groups of people: the user who owns the file, all the group members of the group owner, and everyone else, respectively  Each group has 3 permissions: read, write, and execute, represented as r,w, and x.
 For example the following file is owned by the user `username` (with read, write, and execute), owned by the group `groupname` (with read and execute), and everyone else cannot access it.

 ```bash
 username@pigeon:~$ ls -l myFile